 Firefly-β [Firefly Aerospace]

-Firefly is a small liquid fueled orbital launch vehicle, which is being developed by Firefly Space Systems.
+Firefly is a small liquid fueled orbital launch vehicle, which is being developed by Firefly Aerospace, Inc..
 Both stages are Kerosene and LOX fueled and pressurized by Helium.

-The first stage is powered by the Firefly built FRE-2 engine, which consists of eight nozzles in a plug cluster aerospike configuration.
-The second stage is be propelled by the FRE-1 engine, which uses a conventional bell nozzle.
+The first stage is powered by four of the Firefly built Reaver engines.
+The second stage is to be propelled by the Lightning engine.

 As a launch site for polar orbits, the SLC-2W complex at Vandenberg AFB, which hosted Delta vehicles gefore, is planned to be modified for the Firefly vehicles.
 For low inclination orbits Cape Canaveral, Florida, has been chosen with SLC-20 as the launch pad.

 The basic Firefly Alpha (Firefly-α) vehicle carries up to 1000 kg payloads to low earth orbit.
 A Firefly Beta (Firefly-β) featuring two more core stages as boosters was to deliver about 4000 kg to low earth orbit at a later date, but was later replaced by an enlarged design without strap-ons, which has been renamed MLV.